Pagudpud, Ilocos Norte Tricycle Tour

 Dusk shot attempts.
 Did not come out as good as I hoped.
 If only I had a set of neutral density filters I could have taken better shots.
 Oh well :D

 After dusk, I ate dinner at Evangeline Beach Resort.
 Ordered their Buffalo Chicken Meal + extra rice.
-Definitely a splurge compared to my usual meals at the carinderia.

 Pagpudpud Tour Tips